 Last week I spoke to a woman about her dry skin.
 Over the past couple months, she had been getting consistently dryer and dryer, even though she was using products that have, “for dry skin” and “for sensitive skin” listed on the label.
 It seemed like such a mystery but somewhere in the conversation, a lightbulb went off and I asked her what products she was using.
 We went over all of the individual products together, looking at the ingredients and talking about what may or may not be working with her skin.
 What we found was that all of the products had alcohol in them—a lot of alcohol—and her cleanser was an alcohol-based spray.
 Aha!
 Alcohol is both drying and dehydrating to the skin.

-We got her set up with a nourishing new beauty regimen, starting with quitting her current facial cleanser and working with a revitalizing natural cleanser instead.
+We got her set up with a nourishing new beauty regimen, starting with quitting her current facial cleanser and working with a revitalizing natural one instead.

 Sometimes we get the feedback that a natural cleanser just isn’t cleansing enough or doesn’t entirely remove makeup.
 If you feel like your natural cleanser isn’t cleaning enough, we suggest working with physical accessories to achieve the goal rather than a slew of synthetic face washes.
 Using a face brush or a washcloth will help you get the deep clean that you’re looking for and if you’re having a difficult time removing makeup with a regular washing, it can be helpful to start with a light oil or extra facial cleanser on a cotton ball to remove your makeup first.

-While there all sorts of ingredients companies can put in their skin care, one thing we find that people love about their synthetic cleansers is that they have a rich lather.
-The foaming cleanser feels good and makes the skin feel extra squeaky clean but the ingredients that make that luxurious foam are sulfates.
+While there all sorts of ingredients companies can put in their skin care, one thing we find that people love about their synthetic facial cleansers is that they have a rich lather.
+Foaming cleansers feel good and make the skin feel extra squeaky clean but the ingredients that make that luxurious foam are sulfates.
 The most common sulfates you’ll find in skin care are sodium lauryl sulfate and sodium laureth sulfate.
 Studies have shown that these foaming sulfates are actually corrosive and not only can cause some pretty uncomfortable skin symptoms but have been linked with some serious health issues.
 We use sodium lauryl glucose carboxylate as our surfactant.
 It still offers a nice lather (albeit a little less foamy than it’s sulfate counterparts) but it doesn’t have the same health concerns attached to it and is rated to be very safe by PubMed and the EWG.

 Know Your Skin Type